catppuccin/nvim/README.md

 })
 ```

-For people who are hybrid between light and dark mode you can try out this autocmd!
+For people who are hybrid between light and dark mode!

 ## 💝 Thanks to